-Apple testing 8-inch version of iPad, report claimsAlex Wagner - Deputy Managing Editor, News Desk
+Apple testing 8-inch version of iPad, report claimsAlex Wagner - Editorial Director of News and Content

 Another iPad rumor has surfaced today, but unlike the past few we've heard, this one doesn't have anything to do with the iPad 3's announcement or connectivity options.
 This time the folks at the Wall Street Journal are reporting that Apple has been working with some Asian component suppliers to test out an iPad with a display that measures eight inches in size.
 That's the word from the WSJ's sources at Apple's suppliers, who claim to have been shown screen designs for a smaller iPad.
 One of those tipsters added that the screen resolution of the 8-inch iPad would match that of the iPad 2, meaning it'd be a 1024x768 display.
 Shockingly, Apple declined to comment on the report.